Log in Start free trial β

 Add Fontdue components

-Modify pages/index.tsx
+Modify src/app/pages.tsx

 and try adding a Fontdue component, for example:

-import TypeTesters from 'fontdue-js/TypeTesters';
+import TypeTesters from "fontdue-js/TypeTesters";

 return (

-<TypeTesters collectionSlug="ibm-plex" />
+<TypeTesters collectionSlug="ibm-plex" autofit />

 );